-The Airway and Exercise Physiology Research Laboratory (EPRL), established in 1993 to promote the discipline of exercise physiology in research, is housed in one of the world’s most premier medical schools and provides a foundation for research and teaching exercise physiology to undergraduate, graduate, medical and dental students as well as postgraduate fellows.
-The EPRL is unique at UCLA in its focus on applied exercise physiology, serving as a community hub for translational research and a clinical resource for lifestyle-wellness-fitness interventions that emphasize evidence-based practices.
+The Airway and Exercise Physiology Research Laboratory (AEPRL), established in 1993 to promote the discipline of exercise physiology in research, is housed in one of the world’s most premier medical schools and provides a foundation for research and teaching exercise physiology to undergraduate, graduate, medical and dental students as well as postgraduate fellows.
+The AEPRL is unique at UCLA in its focus on applied exercise physiology, serving as a community hub for translational research and a clinical resource for lifestyle-wellness-fitness interventions that emphasize evidence-based practices.

 The lab promotes a prevention model of wellness, focused on forestalling disease progression through the enhancement of health and fitness practices.
 Recently, the lab has been distinguished as part of the Exercise is Medicine® on-campus recognition program through the American College of Sports Medicine, together our vision is to create a campus culture that embraces physical activity and exercise as a daily facet of life and views it as essential for long-term health and wellness.
-Notable among the myriad of research topics conducted in the EPRL is our study and utilization of cutting-edge wearable fitness technologies and exergaming that aim to improve the health and performance in those inflicted with a disease, fitness enthusiasts and athletes alike.
+Notable among the myriad of research topics conducted in the AEPRL is our study and utilization of cutting-edge wearable fitness technologies and exergaming that aim to improve the health and performance in those inflicted with a disease, fitness enthusiasts and athletes alike.

 From ideation to research to program design and implementation, the lab’s multi-disciplinary team strives to bridge-the-gap between laboratory research and the real-world application of health-fitness practices by leveraging Digital Health technologies.

 The AEPRL reflects a tripartite mission – research, education, and outreach—to advance the knowledge and practice of exercise physiology: